Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 • “What percentage of your practice is marital therapy?”
 (Avoid therapists who mostly do individual therapy.)

 • “Of the couples you treat, what percentage would you say work out enough of their problems to stay married with a reasonable amount of satisfaction with the relationship?”
 “What percentage of the couples you see, break up while they are seeing you?”
 “What is the percentage that do not improve?”
-“What do you think makes the differences in these results?”
-(If someone says “100%” stay together, I would be concerned, and if they say that staying together is not a measure of success for them, I’d be concerned.”)
+“And what do you think makes the differences in these results?”
+(If someone says, “100%” stay together, I would be concerned.
+And if they say that staying together is not a measure of success for them, I’d be concerned.”)

 We hope the above helps you and that you restore your relationship completely!
-For the full article click here: HOW THERAPY CAN BE HAZARDOUS TO YOUR MARITAL HEALTH @ CMFCE CONFERENCE, JULY 3, 1999 William J. Doherty, PhD (Click to link to article)
+For the full article, please click onto:

 CLICK HERE